timmussack/reactnativepresentation/README.md

 > Both iOS & Android apps can be created

 ## Benefits of React Native
-> Companies don't have to hire separate deverlopers
+> Companies don't have to hire separate developers
   - iOS (Swift, Objective-C)
   - Android (Java, Kotlin)